✓ License Required

 Continuing Education16 hours (8 hrs code + 8 hrs elective)

-Electricians in South Dakota earn less than the national average.
+Electricians in South Dakota earn a median salary of $51,940, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in South Dakota handle projects with real cost variation by region — see electrical project costs in South Dakota.

 25th Percentile